arista-eosplus/ansible-training/modules/module3/3-1-parser/README.md

 ```

 Let's say your task is to prepare a list of interfaces that are currently **up**, the MTU setting, the type and description on the interface.
 You could log into each device, execute the above command and collect this information.
 Now imagine if you had to repeat this for 150 devices in your network.
-That is a lot of man-hours on a relatively boring task!
+That would require a lot of time on a relatively boring task!

 In this lab, we will learn how to automate this exact scenario using Ansible.